-But the question of who’s gonna be the Prime Minister was answered over the weekend when Tan Sri Muhyiddin Yassin was appointed as the 8th Prime Minister by the Yang di-Pertuan Agong (YDPA).
-According to an official statement from the palace, the Agong found that Muhyiddin has the majority support to be the PM.
+But Tan Sri Muhyiddin Yassin slid into our PMs when he was appointed as the 8th Prime Minister by the Yang di-Pertuan Agong (YDPA), after His Majesty found that Muhyiddin has the majority support to be the PM.

-Okay la, people were angry that a person who is a part of the backdoor govt became the Prime Minister but let’s be real.
-Throughout this whole political drama, have you even thought that Muhyiddin would be the next Prime Minister?
-If you answered no, then that’s probably because nobody has ever mentioned his name when they’re talking about who’s becoming the next Prime Minister during the political crisis.
+But all the political drama aside, let’s ask a very real question – 18 months ago, did you even think that Muhyiddin would be the next Prime Minister?
+If you answered no, then that’s probably because nobody had ever mentioned his name when they weretalking about who’s becoming the next Prime Minister during the political crisis.

 In fact, he’s pretty low profile compared to other ministers.
 Well, except for that one time when he was sacked for voicing out against his party president (we’ll get to that in a bit).
-But that’s not the only thing he’s known for so let’s look at other lesser known things Muhyiddin has done throughout his political career.
+But that’s not the only thing he’s known for so let’s look at other lesser known things Muhyiddin has done throughout his political career, before becoming PM.